 • During the attack of asthma it’s better to sit straight or just lean forward than staying in lying down position.

 • Never panic during the attack, panicking will only worsen your condition.
 Instead relax and keep your mind calm.

 • Apply warm “Lavana Taila” (Salted oil) on the chest, back and shoulder.
-It should be followed by hot water fomentation using the hot water bag ot steam to the chest and back area.
-This will help in melting of the kapha.
+It should be followed by hot water fomentation using the hot water bag of steam to the chest and back area.
+This will help in melting of the Kapha.

 • One could drink hot soup or sip hot water every now and then, this will provide relief.

 • Vomiting at the time of attack will give instant relief from asthma attack.
 This will take out all the phlegm from the chest and clear the congestion.